Senior Economist Distinguished External Speaker in Scotland

 UM to Concentrate on Education, Enforcement to Fight Alcohol Problem

-of Mississippi (UM) is implementing a comprehensive plan to combat illegal and abusive use of alcohol that includes an intensive education program, cooperation with local governments, better enforcement, and revised rules governing campus behavior.
+The University of Mississippi (UM) is implementing a comprehensive plan to combat illegal and abusive use of alcohol that includes an intensive education program, cooperation with local governments, better enforcement, and revised rules governing campus behavior.
 Many of the recommendations of the Alcohol Task Force, which presented its report in January, are incorporated into the plan.
 "We want to teach our students to make healthy, smart choices," Chancellor Robert Khayat said.
 "Rules alone cannot change the culture of alcohol that is common to campuses across the country.
 But by educating our students about alcohol and reinforcing these efforts through realistic, enforceable rules with clear consequences, we believe we can effectively address this societal problem.
 This approach, along with aggressive enforcement, will help us to ensure a safe, pleasant environment for all our students, faculty, staff, and visitors."
 The educational component includes several new initiatives.
 UM is to increase resources for alcohol education and coordinate those efforts through its new Office of Health Promotion.
 All students will be required to complete an online alcohol education program, and the university will conduct periodic health assessments to monitor alcohol- and other health-related behaviors among the student population.
 Any student violating a campus alcohol policy will be required to receive alcohol counseling.
 Learn more.

 Honors College Junior Studying in Buenos Aires on Prestigious IES Scholarship